 Recruit.
 Elect.
 Elevate.

-The Leaders of Color Initiative (“LOCI“) program recruits black and brown leaders for public office.
+The Leaders of Color (“LOC“) program recruits Black and Brown leaders for public office.
 These leaders are respected in their communities and are provided a suite of resources to help win elections and increase their influence.
 Not only are community-based leaders uniquely essential to the sustainability of education reform, local leaders who support reform values are also the least likely to receive the supportive services necessary to launching and winning elections.
-The LOCI Training Program is the launch of our long-term development to unapologetically usher in a new, bold group of Black and Latino elected officials.
+The LOC Training Program is the launch of our long-term development to unapologetically usher in a new, bold group of Black and Latino elected officials.

 The LOC provides 70-plus hours of training content, delivered over a span of five months with in-person training weekends, focuses on cultivating leadership abilities, building education policy knowledge, and honing campaigning skills — all with an equity lens.